-Our boats are based at Heyford Wharf, Oxfordshire and will need to be returned here at the end of your hire, unless otherwise agreed at the time of booking.
+Our boats are based at Heyford Wharf, Oxfordshire on the South Oxford Canal and will need to be returned here at the end of your hire, unless otherwise agreed at the time of booking.
 N.B.
 If you have booked ONE WAY HIRE for a month, then your starting location will be either Heyford OR Bradford on Avon, and you will finish at the other.

 What additional costs will I have?

 - Diesel for heating and cruising: current cost around £1/ltr – assume 70ltrs/ week if cruising 8hrs/day – a bit more in cooler months if diesel heating on.

 - Gas for cooking £30/13kg cylinder – which may last for up to 4 weeks.
 Logs or solid fuel for the multifuel stove range.

 - Toilet Chemical – each loo cassette needs scented chemical fluid adding once it has been emptied and cleaned – available at most boatyards.
 Typically £10 for a month’s supply.

 - Extra Licences: some rivers are not covered by the standard CRT licence: an extra licence is required e.g Rivers Avon, Nene, Thames and Wey.

 Post Offices offer poste restante.
 If you know your route, check on the internet for a post office and arrange to have your mail forwarded.
 Alternatively some boatyards will hold mail for you – but please ask first!

 What if something goes wrong with the boat?

 This is unlikely but if it does simply call us and we will arrange everything.